saeyslab/nichenetr/README.md

 genes of prioritized ligands - this demo analysis takes only a few minutes to run:

--   [NicheNet’s ligand activity analysis on a gene set of interest](vignettes/ligand_activity_geneset.md):
+-   [NicheNet’s ligand activity analysis on a gene set of interest: predict active ligands and their target genes](vignettes/ligand_activity_geneset.md):
     `vignette("ligand_activity_geneset", package="nichenetr")`

 Following vignettes contain explanation on how to do some follow-up